 Henriette was silently preparing backstage, rehearsing her lines.
 A staff member or two came up to her every now and again to check on details, but asides from that everything went smooth.
 The ceremony started.
 This gave an unconscious signal for her, she stopped preparing.
 She was fully ready, so she enjoyed the show as much as she could from backstage, and when the time finally came, she stepped up on stage, to hold her most important speech of all times.

 -Dear students and guests!

 Karsh, her home, was the only place in Midgard, where people could actually develop the abilities of time manipulation.
-In a way every citizen of Karsh felt special because of this, yet no one really liked to showcase their unique capabilities.
-Outsiders were often terrified, partly because time related magic was indeed a force to be reckon with, but mostly because they did not understand.
-For some reason outsiders could not execute spells that manipulate time.
+In a way, every citizen of Karsh felt special because of this, yet no one really liked to showcase their unique capabilities.
+Outsiders were often terrified, partly because time-related magic was indeed a force to be reckoned with, but mostly because they did not understand.
+For some reason, outsiders could not execute spells that manipulate time.